Aid Indonesia earthquake and tsunami victims

 Disaster relief

 The quake and landslides severely damaged roadways, hindering aid workers' access to victims.
-However, a few organizations are on the ground providing relief.
+However, organizations are on the ground providing relief.

 You can support these groups by clicking the "Take Action" button.